-Looking for a hearty and flavorful dinner but short on time and dishes?
-Look no further than this Quick and Easy One-Pan Steak Bites & Potatoes recipe!
+Are you looking for a hearty and flavorful dinner that's quick, easy, and minimizes cleanup?
+Look no further!
+This one-pan steak bites and potatoes recipe is your weeknight dinner hero.
 This skillet wonder is packed with juicy steak bites and tender potatoes, all cooked to perfection in a single pan.
-With minimal prep and cleanup, you’ll have a restaurant-worthy meal on the table in under an hour.
+With minimal prep and cleanup, you'll have a restaurant-worthy meal on the table in under an hour.

 Jump to: